-b.
-Funding Mechanism
+(b) Funding Mechanism

-District Allocation: It is proposed that the most appropriate method of funding this activity is 50:50 between the UAGC and General Rate (GR).
+District Allocation: Council is not able to recover all the costs of this activity from penalties and fees and charges.
+The most appropriate method of funding the remainder of this activity is 50:50 between the UAGC and General Rate (GR).
 While the fairest method would be to fund this activity by UAGC, a combination of UAGC and General Rate is considered most appropriate, given the 30% legislative cap on UAGC and the affordability considerations and the District wide benefit of these activities.